shashwatah/jot/CONTRIBUTING.md

 # Contributing to *jot*

 Thank you for your interest in contributing to ***jot***.
-This file otulines the guidelines for bug reports, feature requests, and code contributions.
+This file outlines the guidelines for bug reports, feature requests, and code contributions.

 ## Reporting Bugs